TopicGPT: A Prompt-based Topic Modeling Framework: Experiments

 \subsubsection{Stability}

-We also assess the robustness of \frameworkname~to changes in prompts and also different corpus samples for topic generation.
-More specifically, we measure if \frameworkname~ maintains high topical alignment in these modified settings.
+We also assess the robustness of \frameworkname~to changes in prompts and corpus samples for generation by measuring whether \frameworkname\ maintains high topical alignment in these modified settings.

-\paragraph{Out-of-domain prompts.} In \frameworkname, users can change the seed topics and few-shot examples in the prompts to tailor the method to their dataset.
+\paragraph{Out-of-domain prompts.} In \frameworkname, users can change the example topics and few-shot examples in the prompts to tailor the method to their dataset.
 We explore whether prompts written for one dataset can work on another by applying prompts for \texttt{Wiki} on the \texttt{Bills} dataset.

-\paragraph{Additional seed topics.} We assess the impacts of additional seed topics on \frameworkname's performance in \texttt{Bills}.
-Our original prompt for topic generation contains two seed topics.
-In this experiment, we expand the prompt by adding three more seed topics.
+\paragraph{Additional example topics.} We assess the impacts of additional example topics on \frameworkname's performance in \texttt{Bills}.
+Our original prompt for topic generation has two example topics.
+We expand the prompt by adding three more topics.

-\paragraph{Shuffling sampled documents for topic generation.} We shuffle documents in the original generation sample in \texttt{Bills} to understand the importance of the order in which LLM processes documents.
+\paragraph{Shuffling sampled documents for topic generation.} We shuffle documents in the generation sample of \texttt{Bills} to understand the importance of the order in which LLM processes documents.

-\paragraph{Using a different sample for topic generation.} To evaluate \frameworkname's robustness to data shift, we apply \frameworkname~to a different generation sample from \texttt{Bills} and examine how much the resulting topic outputs varied.
+\paragraph{Using a different sample for topic generation.} To evaluate \frameworkname's robustness to data shift, we apply \frameworkname~to a different generation sample from \texttt{Bills} and examine the results' variation.